LaharB/VSDsquadron_mini_research_internship/README.md

 ![Alt text](<Ofast mode calculation of number of instructions.png>)

-There is no difference in the number of instructions while using O1 mode and Ofast mode is because the value of n is small ( *in our case n =5* )
+There is no difference in the number of instructions while using O1 mode and Ofast mode is because the value of n is small ( *in our case n=5* )

 Thus we perform TASK 1 successfully.